Darbar Movie Review: Ultimate Rajinikanth Show For Die-Hard Thalaivar Fans!

 Plot

 Hari Chopra (Suniel Shetty), a drug dealer murders a bunch of cops and escapes from the country.
-He later emerges as one of the most notorious drug dealers in the world.
-Meanwhile, Adithya Arunachalam (Rajinikanth), a highly efficient police officer has been deputed to wipe off the drug mafia from the Mumbai city.
+Meanwhile, Adithya Arunachalam (Rajinikanth), a highly efficient police officer has been deputed to Mumbai to wipe off the drug mafia from the city.

 Script & Direction

-AR Murugadoss, the writer-director has successfully turned Darbar, as a complete treat for the diehard fans of the superstar.
+AR Murugadoss'Darbar is a treat for the diehard fans of the superstar.
 The movie is the ultimate celebration of Rajini's impeccable superstardom and mass appeal.
 The director has also succeeded in narrating a heartwarming story of the father-daughter relationship along with the commercial potboiler narrative.

 The combination scenes of Rajinikanth and Niveda Thomas, who plays his daughter, are wonderfully written and a treat to watch.
 However, the screenplay falls flat when it comes to the character development of the rest of the actors, especially the roles played by Suneil Shetty and Nayanthara.
 However, the romantic track featuring Rajinikanth and Nayanthara is enjoyable.
 The way the narrative mentions the age gap between the characters deserves a special mention.